ghost-coin/ghost-legacy/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the particld tests manually, launch `src/test/test_particl`.
+To run the ghostd tests manually, launch `src/test/test_ghost`.

-To add more particld tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more ghostd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.